Skip to content

 Test the Auto Shutdown Process in Windows 11:

-In this section, we will check out steps to test the task that we have created in the Task Scheduler.
+In this section, we will check out the steps to test the task that we have created in the Task Scheduler.

 • Right-click on the Auto Shutdown Task that we have created, and click Run.